geoscixyz/Toolkit/docs/content/Demos/SearchVis.rst

     :align: center
     :figwidth: 100 %

-**The interactive module will also allow you to export maps with your chosen colour maps and visual enhancements**.
-These maps are exported as located Tiff files and can be loaded into any software that accepts these types of files, including Google Earth and ArcMap.
+**The interactive notebook will also allow you to export maps with your chosen colour maps and visual enhancements**.
+These maps are exported as located geoTiff files and can be loaded into any software that accepts these types of files, including Google Earth and ArcMap.
+You will need to install the Toolkit locally however, to enable local saving of exported maps.
+Please follow this link and Toolkit installation instructions :ref:`here<installation>`

 The below image shows a located image of the Search II magnetic data in Google Earth.